Irondequoit Eco-Fair 2025

 The Conservation Board is charged with preserving the Town’s natural environment.
 It reviews and provides recommendations on all proposed legislation and development applications with the potential for significant environmental impacts.
 All meetings are open to the public.

-Visit us and build a bird house!
+Visit us to build a wren house!

 More information:

-Cornell Cooperative Extension
+Cornell Cooperative Extension Monroe County

 Cornell Cooperative Extension (CCE) puts knowledge to work in pursuit of economic vitality, ecological sustainability and social well-being.